-Fig.19.16: Variation in V and I with time in a capacitive circuit in the potential difference-time plot.
+Fig.19.16: Variation in V and I with time in a capacitive circuit the first peak in the potential difference-time plot.
 Hence we say that the capacitor current leads capacitor potential difference by one quarter of a period.
-One quarter of a period corresponds to a phase difference of $\pi/2$ or $90^{\circ}$ .
-Accordingly, we also say that the potential difference lags the current by $90^{\circ}$ .
+One quarter of a period corresponds to a phase difference of $\pi/2$ or 90°.
+Accordingly, we also say that the potential difference lags the current by 90°.

 Unlike a resistor, the current I and potential difference V for a capacitor are not in phase.
-The first peak of the current-time plot occurs one quarter of a cycle before the first peak and comparing Eqs.
+The first peak of the current-time plot occurs one quarter of a cycle before and comparing Eqs.
 (19.14a) and (19.18), we note that $(1/\omega C)$ must have units of resistance.
-The quantity $1/\omega C$ is called the capacitive reactance, and is denoted by the symbol $X_C$ :
+The quantity $1/\omega C$ is called the capacitive reactance, and is denoted by the symbol X_C :